j-andrews7/Pipelines/Documentation/ROSE_SE_Pipeline.md

 ---

 ## Genome wide plots
 Similar to the CN plots, this lets you view all the SEs for all samples across the genome.
-It's useful for comparisons to copy number info, and can normalize beforehand by CN if wanted.
+It's useful for comparisons to copy number info, and can be normalized beforehand by CN if wanted.
 It also goes through creating correlation plots between the samples.

 #### 1. (Optional) Normalize SE signal by copy number.
 This _should_ help to eliminate those that are only different or called due to copy number changes.
 It will help narrow it down to those that are actually differentially activated between the samples.